Hanzhi-W/ms_restrained_classification-validation/README.md

 Part 4: Analysis and manuscript

   We decided on using 30s as the final window length (see manuscript).
-We used the validated modeling precess to predict full-day restraint. "whole-model-prediction.RData" is the whole dataset with model prediction.
+We used the validated modeling process to predict full-day restraint. "whole-model-prediction.RData" is the whole dataset with model prediction.

-  All the analysese and manuscript are in "manuscript_restrained_classification validation.qmd"
+  All the analyses and manuscript are in "manuscript_restrained_classification validation.qmd"